cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/index.md

 # Configure a Tunnel

-You can run `cloudflared` with arguments from the command line, or with a configuration file.
+`cloudflared` uses a configuration file to determine how it proxies applications.
 This section covers:

-* A list of [arguments](/configuration/arguments) and their descriptions
+* A list of general-purpose [configuration keys](/configuration/config) and their descriptions
-* An overview of the structure of the [configuration file](/configuration/config)
+* An explanation of the [Ingress Rules](/configuration/ingress) which map incoming traffic to applications running on your origin